ikkilan95/MDM_Spark_Project/README.md

 3. Spark scripts need to be developed locally via any preferable IDEs i.e. PyCharm, VSC.
 4. Unit testing is done locally in machine during the building/developmental stage to avoid any compute cost consumption.
 5. Anonymized Production Snapshots (data sample) that has been sanitized/masked to comply with privacy regulations (like GDPR or HIPAA) will be provided every month.
+6. Estimate and optimize Spark computation requirements.

+## Project Requirements and Resources
+1. [Project Milestone](https://app.notion.com/p/PySpark-Transforming-Data-From-Hive-Distributed-Warehouse-To-Kafka-Events-Format-39a7d7cd41a6809eae92e3886cdb6754?source=copy_link) - A comprehensive checkpoint in a project timeline that marks a major event, phase completion, or key deliverables.
+2.